vovo/uva-node/README.md

 ----
 Syntax: add {type} {username} {password}

-Adds a user account.
+Adds a new user account, or replace an existing one with the same type and username.
+The replacing behavior is useful for updating password.

 All accounts will be preserved even after you quit the program.

 Currently uva is the only supported type.

 remove
 ------
-Syntax: remove {username}
+Syntax: remove {type} {username}

-Removes a user account
+Removes a user account.
+You cannot remove an account that is set as current.

 use
 ---
-Syntax: use {username}
+Syntax: use {type} {username} OR use

 Sets a user account as current.
-If {username} is omitted, sets the current account to none.
+If both {type} and {username} are omitted, sets the current account to none.
 The current account setting will be preserved even after you quit the program.

 show